-When contemplating the acquisition of another business, a key issue is the price to pay for the acquisition target.
+Acquisition valuation involves the use of multiple analyses to determine a range of possible prices to pay for an acquisition candidate.
 There are many ways to value a business, which can yield widely varying results, depending upon the basis of each valuation method.
 Some methods assume a valuation based on the assumption that a business will be sold off at bankruptcy prices, while other methods focus on the inherent value of intellectual property and the strength of a company’s brands, which can yield much higher valuations.

 There are many other valuation methods lying between these two extremes.
 The following are examples of business valuation methods:

 - Liquidation value.
 Liquidation value is the amount of funds that would be collected if all assets and liabilities of the target company were to be sold off or settled.
 Generally, liquidation value varies depending upon the time allowed to sell assets.
 If there is a very short-term “fire sale,” then the assumed amount realized from the sale would be lower than if a business were permitted to liquidate over a longer period of time.